jfkcooper/LENS_ML_School_2021/lecture_10/README.md

 cp -a /p/project/training2101/LENS_ML_School_2021 $HOME
 ```

 You do not to setup anything special to be able to run the first part of the tutorial.
 However, for the *Reinforcement learning* part additional modules need to be loaded.
 The easiest way to do that is to use the script [start_jupyter-jsc.sh](start_jupyter-jsc.sh).
-Normally, it should be put into your `$HOME/.jupyter/` directory.
-However, after that you will need to restart your jupyter lab.

-Alternatively, **before starting any jupyter notebook** you run in terminal:
+It should be put into your `$HOME/.jupyter/` directory.
+To do so, run in the terminal:

 ```
-cd LENS_ML_School_2021/lecture_10

-source start_jupyter-jsc.sh
+cp LENS_ML_School_2021/lecture_10/start_jupyter-jsc.sh $HOME/.jupyter/

 ```

-After that please check in the list of modules (tab *Softwares* on the left pannel) whether all required modules have been loaded.
-If everything is fine, you can start jupyter notebooks.
+After that you will need to **restart your jupyter lab**: go to the menu `File->Hub Control Panel` and press first `Stop` and then `Start` buttons for your Jupyter lab.

 ## Disclaimer